TheNeatCompany/cfn-bridge/README.md

 ]
 ```

-This list of constants are first the outputs produced by the resource (`ARN`, `ENDPOINT` and `PROTOCOL`) and then the inputs that are used to create it, `TOPIC_ARN`, `QUEUE_NAME` and `RAW_MESSAGE_DELIVERY`.
+This list of constants are first the outputs produced by the resource (`ARN`) and then the inputs that are used to create it, `TOPIC_ARN`, `QUEUE_NAME` and `RAW_MESSAGE_DELIVERY`.
 The inputs are the fields we use to create the resource, since this resource is meant to subscribe an SQS queue to an SNS topic, we accept the topic ARN, the queue name and an optional `raw message delivery` field that instructs the subscription to send the raw message only and not the message with the other SNS fields.

 ### Implementing the `create` operation